ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

 correctly implementing and writing about `collatzcreator`.
 If there are checks that did not pass correctly, which you can see in either your terminal window or the logs from GitHub Actions, then you should read them carefully and take the suggested steps to repair the problems.
+You can make as many attempts as needed to complete this project and achieve a GitHub Actions build that passes the test suite and all of the checks run through `gradle grade`.

 ???+ note